axibase/atsd/rule-engine/grouping.md

 Commands with equal grouping keys are assigned to the same window.

-The `Data Type` and `Metric Name` fields are mandatory parts of the key whereas grouping by entity and tags is optional and may be configured for each rule separately.
+The `Data Type` and `Metric Name` fields are mandatory parts of the key whereas grouping by entity and tags is optional and can be configured for each rule separately.

 ## Tag Grouping